mleiwe/mlops-zoomcamp/cohorts/2024/02-experiment-tracking/Ch2_notes.md

     )
     ```

-4. **Test run of the model**
+#### 2.5.3.4 Test run of the model

 You can set up a simple run of the model to check that it is working e.g. these functions
-    ```

     from sklearn.metrics import mean_squared_error
     import pandas as pd